 This elliptical is a heavy-duty elliptical trainer with a magnetic control flywheel with 22lbs inertial weight and cross crank.
 The cross crank ensures better stability and long-lasting performance.
 And the flywheel assures your every stride goes smooth, quiet, and comfortable.

 It has eight different levels of resistance.
 The first two are apt for warm-up, and the last two levels are for muscle-stabilizing.
-With the levels in-between, you can work on shaping your body and improve your endurance level.
+With the levels in between, you can work on shaping your body and improving your endurance level.